Instamrkt/slate/source/includes/_rest_calls.md

 passwordNew1 | New password.
 passwordNew2 | New password confirmation.
-passwordOld | Old password to prove action is intentional (and not performed by someone else when actual users leaves an open form).
+passwordOld | Old password to prove action is intentional (and not performed by someone else when actual users leaves an open form). userId | Id of the user whose the password is to be updated.

 ### Response Parameters